vinisalazar/BioProv/paper/paper.md

 To create W3C-PROV documents, BioProv utilizes the PROV library [@Dong2020], and models its native objects onto the three PROV elements: **entities**, **agents**, and **activities** (@Groth2013 provide a detailed description of the PROV ontology).
-To do this, a **Project** is imported with the **BioProvDocument** class.
+To do this, a **BioProvDocument** object is created from `project`.
 A W3C-PROV compatible document will be created, with associated relationships between PROV elements for each object of the project.
 BioProv defines one "bundle" for the project, and one for each sample and user.
 Bundles are documents nested within the top-level **BioProvDocument**, used to describe individual entities (for the Sample bundles) or agents (for the user bundles).
-Computing environments are also agents, which **act on behalf of** users through **activities**
+Computing environments are also regarded as agents, that **act on behalf of** users through **activities**
-(which correspond to BioProv's **Programs**).
+(that correspond to BioProv's **Programs**).
 By leveraging the PROV library, the resulting document can be exported in a number of ways, such as graphical format and [PROV-N](https://www.w3.org/TR/prov-n/) (a human-readable provenance format).

 The following code will generate the \autoref{fig:project} and a PROV-N record.